-Why consider coming to the Northeastern and Boston?
-In addition to working at a top-ranked university, NU employees also have the opportunity to reside in one of the best cities in the US.
+In addition to working at a top-ranked university, NU employees also have the opportunity to reside in one of the best cities in the nation.
 Boston is a vibrant city, renowned for its cultural facilities, world-class educational institutions, champion sports franchises, and historical background.
-Whether your interest is history, architecture, books, art, the outdoors, dining, shopping, music or something else, you will enjoy many unique and interesting places to explore here!
+Whether your interest is history, architecture, books, art, the outdoors, dining, shopping, music, or something else, there are many unique and interesting places to explore here!

 The Greater Boston area is home to more than sixty colleges and universities, resulting in around 250,000 students living in the area at any given time.
 Because of the large number of neighboring institutions, there are many professional development and networking opportunities in the area with other Higher Education professionals.
-Several professional organizations are in place to connect Boston & Massachusetts area student affairs colleagues, including the Boston Area College Housing Association (BACHA), Massachusetts State Division of the American College Personnel Association (MCPA), Northeast Association of College and University Housing Officers (NEACUHO) as well as NASPA Region I.
+Several professional organizations are in place to connect Boston & Massachusetts area student affairs colleagues, including the Boston Area College Housing Association (BACHA), Massachusetts State Division of the American College Personnel Association (MCPA), Northeast Association of College and University Housing Officers (NEACUHO), and NASPA Region I.

 Boston is truly a hub of arts, culture, sports, and nightlife.
-When first arriving to town, we suggest you get to know the city through walking the Freedom Trail, going on a Duck Tour, or just exploring some of the sites such as the Boston Gardens or Boston Public Library.
-Definitely take time to get to know the public transportation system, the MBTA.
-Great shopping and people watching can be done on Newbury Street, at the Prudential Center, or Faneuil Hall.
+When first arriving to town, we suggest you get to know the city through walking the Freedom Trail, going on a Duck Tour, or just exploring some of the sites such as the Boston Common or Boston Public Library.
+Definitely take time to get to know the nation's first public transportation system, the Massachusetts Bay Transportation Authority (MBTA), better known to locals as the T. Great shopping and people watching can be done on Newbury Street, at the Prudential Center, or at Faneuil Hall.